whizzml/examples/model-per-category/readme.md

 single prediction or a batch prediction using the category models.

 Predictions are made by selecting the appropriate model, according to the category of the input instances.
+In oder words, the split on the root node is performed first *by hand*, dispatching then to the adequate submodel to finish the prediction.

 ## How to install